Please request our permission before redistributing these files.

 With a Premium Subscription, you can also download PDF transcriptions, with or without English translations for printing or offline use.

-• 00:00:10pois os jogos da consola eram mais divertidos do que os jogos tradicionais.
+- pois os jogos da consola eram mais divertidos do que os jogos tradicionais. because console games were more fun than traditional games.

 Premium Feature: Episode Quizzes